Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 # Manage the ETL mappings

-An ETL attribute set mapping is used to extract the data from a source attribute set, transform it according to a specified method, and load it into a destination attribute set.
+An ETL attribute set map is used to extract the data from a source attribute set, transform it according to a specified method, and load it into a destination attribute set.
 You can create mappings, edit existing mappings and rerun mappings.

 ## Create an ETL attribute set mapping

 Create an ETL attribute set mapping to map the attributes of the source attribute set to the attributes of the destination attribute set.
-The mapping allows to convert the attributes from the source set to fit the attributes required by the destination set.
+The mapping allows to convert the attribute values from the source set to fit the attributes required by the destination set.

 #### Prerequisites